Last Updated on

 Eurasian Collared Dove

-I also saw Yucatan Woodpeckers every day in this same area.
+I also saw Yucatan Woodpeckers every day in this same residential area.
 They look very much like our Red-Bellied Woodpeckers and their behavior seemed similar.
 This one seemed to be finding some good bugs in this tree in a neighbor’s yard just across the street.

 Here in Tulum, a small group of very active Yellow-Backed Orioles were also hanging out in front of the townhouses.
 They seemed less bold than the Jays but just as active.